Ultimate Guide To NDIS + NDIS Plan Management

 The first step in accessing the National Disability Insurance Scheme is to find out and check if you are eligible to apply.
 Sounds pretty simple, and it can be.
-The NDIS have a quick and painless ‘Eligibility Checklist‘ that has five questions on it to give you an idea if you many be eligible for funding.
+The NDIS has a quick and painless ‘Eligibility Checklist‘ that has five questions on it to give you an idea if you may be eligible for funding.
 Questions that are easy to understand and easy to answer, for example: Do you live in Australia and have Australian residency?
 Are you aged between 7 and 65?

 Your age, residency and whether you meet the requirements for disability or early intervention support all contribute to your eligibility to become an NDIS Participant.